How to switch business energy suppliers

 Always read the small print

 Business energy contracts can often be complicated.
-So, it’s important to keep an eye out for things like automatic rollover clauses, and pricing structures.
+It’s important to keep an eye out for things like automatic rollover clauses (where the contract keeps going if you do nothing) and pricing structures.

 Make the switch

-Once you've chosen your new supplier, they'll manage most of the switching process, including notifying your previous provider.
+Once you've chosen your new supplier, they'll manage most of the switching process for you, including letting your current provider know.

-Usually, the takes around 2-3 weeks for electricity, and up to 6 weeks for gas.
-But don’t worry, your energy supply won't be interrupted during the changeover.
+Usually, it takes around 2-3 weeks for electricity, and up to 6 weeks for gas.
+But don’t worry, you’ll still have electricity and gas at all times during the changeover.

 Once you've switched

-It’s important to take meter readings on the day of of the switch, and to keep copies of your final bills from your previous supplier.
-Your new provider should set up your account and payments, and if anything goes wrong during the switch, it should be down to the two energy firms to fix any problems that occurred during that time.
+It’s important to take meter readings on the day of the switch, and to keep copies of your final bills from your previous supplier.
+Your new provider should set up your account and payments.
+If anything goes wrong during the switch, don’t worry - it’s up to the two energy firms to fix any problems.

-If you’re renting your business premises, check whether it’s you or your landlord who is responsible for choosing the energy supplier.
+If you’re renting your business premises, check whether you’re responsible for choosing the energy supplier or whether it’s up to your landlord.

 When to switch again

-When signing your new contract, make a note of the end date, and set a reminder to alert you a few months before.
-You can usually shop around before it ends, and you might be able to switch early, and without having to pay any early exit fees.
+When signing your new contract, make a note of the end date and set a reminder to alert you a few months before.
+You can usually shop around before it ends, and you might be able to switch a little bit early without having to pay early exit fees.

-When looking for your next contract, it’s important to review your usage and any changes to your business to make sure you get the most personalised offer.
+When looking for your next contract, it’s important to check your usage again to make sure you always get the best offer.

 75%